nhsuk/gp-redirect/README.md

 [![Coverage Status](https://coveralls.io/repos/github/nhsuk/gp-redirect/badge.svg?branch=master)](https://coveralls.io/github/nhsuk/gp-redirect?branch=master)
 [![Known Vulnerabilities](https://snyk.io/test/github/nhsuk/gp-redirect/badge.svg)](https://snyk.io/test/github/nhsuk/gp-redirect)

-A very simple app to recieve requests on a single URL and forward those onto the appropriate page in the [profiles app](https://github.com/nhsuk/profiles).
+A very simple app to receive requests on a single URL and forward those onto the appropriate page in the [profiles app](https://github.com/nhsuk/profiles).

-It is intended to work with requests from the NHS Choices site on the GP pages, using the id of the GP surgery from the referrering page.
+It is intended to work with requests from the NHS Choices site on the GP pages, using the id of the GP surgery from the referring page.

 ## Application development